Obmondo/kubeaid/argocd-helm-charts/harbor/README.md

 ## Pushing images to Harbor

 Go to the Harbor dashboard and log in.
-On the top-right side, your name will be present, clicking on which you would see the option to access user profile.
+On the top-right side, your name will be present.
+Clicking on which you would see the option to access user profile.
 On user profile, you can copy your CLI secret.
 This will act as your registry password.
 You can save this CLI secret in an environment variable and call it $REGISTRY_PASSWORD.

 Now you can login to the registry using buildah or docker.
 There is a demo below